 Perhaps even more influential than Intersalt, in 2001 the Dietary Approaches to Stop Hypertension (DASH) trial published its results, which demonstrated that lowering sodium in the diet, consuming the "DASH diet" (high in fruits, vegetables, and low-fat dairy foods; includes whole grains, poultry, fish, and nuts; and is lower in red meat and added sugar than the typical American diet), or a combination of the two produced significant reduction in blood pressure.
-The DASH diet plus a very low level of sodium (1,500 mg/day) resulted in blood pressure that was seven to 11.5 point lower than those not on any diet.109 The numbers were relatively small (just over 400 participants) and the duration of each diet was fairly short (30 days), but the results were impressive enough to convince many health bodies to endorse low sodium diets for the entire population.110
+The DASH diet plus a very low level of sodium (1,500 mg/day) resulted in blood pressure that was seven to 11.5 point lower than those not on any diet.
+109 The numbers were relatively small (just over 400 participants) and the duration of each diet was fairly short (30 days), but the results were impressive enough to convince many health bodies to endorse low sodium diets for the entire population.110 continued calcification of the research community into camps supporting the theory that salt does cause hypertension or does not.

-This back and forth within the scientific literature is, understandably, confusing to the general public.
-By the late 1990s there were more data available on sodium and blood pressure than ever before, but a connection between the two was murkier than ever.
-This murkiness was made worse by the continued calcification of the research community into camps supporting the theory that salt does cause hypertension or does not.
 While doctors like Paul Elliot, an epidemiologist at the Imperial College School of Medicine at St. Mary's in London and co-author of Intersalt Revisited, asserted that "there is a strong consensus," and "there is too much salt in the diet and it ought to be removed," others argued the evidence was not sufficient to advocate for universal sodium reduction.
 As Michael Alderman, president of the American Society of Hypertension and chairman of the department of epidemiology and social medicine at the Albert Einstein College of Medicine, argued, while there is some evidence involving salt consumption in blood pressure, there are not enough data showing that low salt diets are healthier.
 "Does a change in blood pressure by these techniques translate into a health benefit?"
-Alderman asked in 1996a question he himself would seek to answer for the next two decades.111
+Alderman asked in 1996 a question he himself would seek to answer for the next two decades.111